-- 5.2 The governing body monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
-The governors require the headteacher to keep accurate records of all incidents of bullying, and to report to the governors on request about the effectiveness of school anti-bullying strategies. - A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
+- 5.1 The governing body supports the headteacher in all attempts to eliminate bullying from our school.
+The governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously and dealt with appropriately. - 5.2 The governing body monitors incidents of bullying that do occur and reviews the effectiveness of this policy regularly.
+The governors require the headteacher to keep accurate records of all incidents of bullying, and to report to the governors on request about the effectiveness of school anti-bullying strategies. - 5.3 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
 The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
-In all cases, the governing body notifies the headteacher, and asks him/her to conduct an investigation into the case, and to report back to a representative of the governing body.
+In all cases, the governing body notifies the headteacher, and asks him/her to investigate the case, and to report back to a representative of the governing body. - 5.4 Our Link Governor is Mrs Nicola Beattie.
+Mrs Beattie also links with staff and senior leaders regarding SEND, Mental Health and Wellbeing, PSHCE and RSE.
+This enables us to ensure that antibullying practices are embedded throughout the life of the school.